 After the passing of Bill and Dora Engelson, their daughters Maxine Engstrom and Lois Hagen became partners in the business in 1960.
 With years of training, the transition was seamless as they carried forward the high standards set by their parents and grandparents.

 With encouragement from their children, Maxine and Lois took on large remodeling projects.
-The dining room was enlarged, as well as all of the guest rooms, to include large windows overlooking the bay with modern private baths.
+All guest rooms were enlarged to accommodate private bathrooms.
+The dining room was also enlarged to include large windows overlooking the bay.
 They added new personal living quarters and gave Sunset an upgrade while leaving reminders of the past tucked in every corner.

 The fourth generation of the family was clearly in the picture throughout the partnership and was well-prepared to take the reins as Maxine and Lois began their retirement years in the late 1980’s.
 Both of Maxine’s children, and all of Lois’ children played a part in bringing Sunset Resort to the present, where you will find the 4th, 5th and 6th generations of Engelsons working together to carry on Torger and Anna's traditions.